inf112-v21/Fantastic-Four/deliverables/all_user_stories.md

 ### User stories related to the Program Sheet

 - as a player I need a Program Sheet so that I have an overview of the game status (ice berg?).
-- as a player I need to see the cards infront of me, so that I know which moves my robot will carry out.
+- as a player I need to see the cards in front of me, so that I know which moves my robot will carry out.
 - as a player I need to see how many Damage tokens my robot has received, so that I can make the right strategic choices.
 - as a player I need to see how many Life tokens (remaining lives) I have left, so that I don't make the wrong